TheOdinProject/curriculum/ruby/object_oriented_programming_basics/linting_and_rubocop.md

 ### Wouldn't it be nice to have all this in VSC?

 It certainly would!
 Thanks to Ruby-LSP, RuboCop is integrated with Visual Studio Code.
+All you need is a Gemfile set up with RuboCop in your project.
 Thanks to this, RuboCop is continuously ran while you're writing your code, providing you with feedback on the go:

 ![Caesar's Cipher project in VSC with many problems](./linting_and_rubocop/imgs/rubocopinvsc.png)